Charles Berington: Life

-He signed his name to the documents which appeared in the official publications of the Committee known as the "Blue Books", and he defended the oath intended to be imposed by parliament on the Catholics, which was afterwards condemned by the Holy See.
+He signed his name to the documents which appeared in the official publications of the Committee known as the "Blue Books", and he defended the oath intended to be imposed by Parliament on the Catholics, which was afterwards condemned by the Holy See.
 In the midst of these disputes Bishop James Talbot died, and endeavours were made by the Committee to secure the appointment of Berington in his place, so that he might reside in London and exert the influence attached to the position.
-These endeavours failed, and Dr. Douglass was appointed Vicar Apostolic.
+These endeavours failed, and John Douglass was appointed Vicar Apostolic.
 Some of the more extreme laymen, however, maintained that they had a right to choose their own bishop, and called upon the Catholic body to disavow the prelate appointed by Rome, and to rally round Berington; but he published a letter in which he refused to have anything to do with these machinations.

-Bishop Thomas Talbot died in 1795, and Charles Berington succeeded as Vicar Apostolic of the Midland District.
+Talbot died in 1795, and Charles Berington succeeded as Vicar Apostolic of the Midland District.
 Again he appeared to have a career before him.
 Before giving him his special faculties, however, Rome called upon him to withdraw his signature from the Blue Books.
 For several years he demurred, being still under Cisalpine influence.
-At length, through the intervention of Monsignor Erskine, who was living in England as an informal papal envoy, Berington was induced to sign the necessary retraction, on 11 October 1797.
+At length, through the intervention of Charles Erskine, who was living in England as an informal papal envoy, Berington was induced to sign the necessary retraction, on 11 October 1797.
 After some delay due to the disturbed state of Rome, his faculties were sent, but they never reached him, for he died suddenly of apoplexy while riding home from Sedgley Park School.